yandex-cloud/terraform-provider-yandex/website/docs/r/vpc_subnet.html.markdown

 * `labels` - (Optional) Labels to assign to this subnet.
 A list of key/value pairs.

+* `route_table_id` - (Optional) The ID of the route table to assign to this subnet.
+Assigned route table should belong to the same network as this subnet.

 * `v6_cidr_blocks` - (Optional) An optional list of blocks of IPv6 addresses that are owned by this subnet.

 ~> **Note:** The `v6_cidr_blocks` attribute is currently not supported.
 It will be available in the future.